 Islands in the Gulf of Nicoya

 Most of Costa Rica’s islands are situated in the Gulf of Nicoya.
-Even the bigger islands are little populated and touristically undeveloped.
+Even the larger islands are sparsely populated and touristically undeveloped.
 Some of them are uninhabited by humans, but are instead home to colonies of sea birds.

 By now there are only few accommodations on the island.
 From Puntarenas a daily boat goes to Isla Chira from the fish market.
 You can also hire a boat from Pájaros or San Pablo.